wilsonzlin/ooml/README.md

                         classes, or arrays of them
                     -->
                     <!--
-                        This is an array of Item instances (which makes sense) -->
+                        Array of Item instances will be placed here(which makes sense)
+                    -->
                     {{ this.items }}
                 </ul>